hyper-expanse/semantic-delivery-gitlab/README.md

 ## Version Selection

-As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to determine the version to use when releasing.
+As noted earlier `semantic-release-gitlab` uses [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump) to see if a release is recommended and whether that should be a `major`, `minor`, or `patch` release.

+The process involves `semantic-release-gitlab` passing the list of all unreleased commits, along with your project's commit message convention, to `conventional-recommended-bump`. `conventional-recommended-bump` will either report that no new release is recommended, or it will report that a new `major`, `minor`, or `patch` version is recommended.

 If `conventional-recommended-bump` indicates that no new release should be made then `semantic-release-gitlab` will **not** release a new version of your project.

-Rules used by `conventional-recommended-bump` are housed in it's repository.
+Rules used by `conventional-recommended-bump` to make its recommendation are housed in it's repository.
 If you have any questions or concerns regarding those rules, or the version recommended by `conventional-recommended-bump`, please reach out to their project.

 ## Release Strategies